RiskoZoSlovenska/lua-unit-converter/README.md

 No docs because I don't know how to do those (or at least, I don't know how to build docs out of code comments).
 There are some "docs" in the source.

-No license as of now because I also don't know how to do that.

 <br>

 Fun fact: I have absolutely no idea what I'm doing and this may not even work.